dgcamacho/so2021/README.md

 4. Create a merge request to your master branch

-After final review of your submission (and maybe inclusion of your corrections) you get a :thumbsup: and can merge your branch into your `master` branch.
+After final review of your submission (and maybe inclusion of your corrections) you get a comment in the MergeRequest section of GitLab and a :thumbsup:.
+This allows you to merge your branch into your `master` branch.

 # Style Guidelines